mindspore-ai/docs/docs/mindformers/docs/source_en/usage/sft_tuning.md

 ## Overview

-SFT uses supervised learning.
-Pretraining is performed with a source dataset to obtain an original model, and then parameters of the original model are fine-tuned with a new dataset to obtain a new model, achieving better performance on new tasks.
+SFT (Supervised Fine-Tuning) employs supervised learning ideas and refers to the process of adjusting some or all of the parameters based on a pre-trained model to make it more adaptable to a specific task or dataset.

 ## Process